MicrosoftDocs/azure-devops-docs/docs/pipelines/release/triggers.md

 * **Manually by a user**.
 Releases are not automatically deployed to the environment.
-To deploy a release to this environment, you must manually start a release and deployment from the release definition or from a build summary.
+To deploy a release to this environment, you must manually start a release and deployment from the release pipeline or from a build summary.

 You can combine the automated settings to have releases created